Large, flightless bird attacks and kills its fallen owner

 Big flightless bird kills its owner after stumble in Florida

-ALACHUA, Fla. – A large, flightless bird, similar to an emu and native to both Australia and New Guinea, killed its owner when the man fell down on his property in Florida, authorities said Saturday.
+A large, flightless bird, similar to an emu and native to both Australia and New Guinea, killed its owner when the man fell down on his property in Florida, authorities said Saturday.

 According to The Associated Press, the Alachua County Fire Rescue Department told The Gainesville Sun that a cassowary killed the man Friday on land near Gainesville, likely using its exceedingly long claws.
 The victim's name was not released, but reports said he was apparently breeding the animals.